metaplex-foundation/docs/docs/03-guides/01-auction-house/02-cli.md

 :::info

-In a future version of the AuctionHouse, this action will become `permissionless`, meaning anyone will be able to call this instruction with two matching (price must match) orders (bid/sell).
+In a future version of the Auction House, this action will become `permissionless`, meaning anyone will be able to call this instruction with two matching (price must match) orders (bid/sell).
 This will allow your UI to execute the sale once an order matches on the client side or have a backend process or bot finish the process.

 :::